celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

 ...

-// Data contains the set of transactions, evidence, intermediate state roots,
+// Data contains the set of transactions, evidence,
 // and messages to be included in the block message Data {
  // Txs that will be applied by state @ block.Height+1.